Eight cancer doctors among dead in Brazil plane crash – after others changed flight

 “These doctors were going to an oncology conference.
 These were people who dedicated their lives to saving others,” said Eduardo Baptistella, according to the Daily Mail.

-He added that a total of 15 doctors were supposed to be travelling to the conference on the flight, but seven of them ended up going on an earlier service.
+He added that a total of 15 doctors were supposed to be travelling to the conference on the flight, but seven of them had taken an earlier service.

 Parana state governor Ratinho Junior was also quoted as saying at least eight physicians were on board the flight, and that the death toll also included four professors at Unioeste university in western Parana.